-Based on the rules presented on September 15, 2020, the Dutch government presented the 2021 tax plan package to the Lower House of Parliament.
-The new tax plan changed the corporate income tax rate for 2021 and forward back to 25% for amounts in excess of ε 0.2 million.
-This was enacted by December 31, 2020.
-The adjusted rate increased the carrying value of our deferred tax assets by \$10.5 million, which was offset by a full valuation allowance increase of \$10.5 million and resulted in no net financial statement impact.
+On December 15, 2020, the Dutch Senate approved the 2021 tax package.
+Effective January 1, 2021 the corporate income tax rate for 2021 increased to 25% for amounts in excess of €0.2 million.
+The adjusted rate increased the carrying value of our deferred tax assets that are offset by a full valuation allowance.
+Our Netherlands deferred tax assets increased \$10.5 million and valuation allowance increased \$10.5 million and resulted in no net financial statement impact.